Rank-N-Contrast: Learning Continuous Representations for Regression: Experiments

-It is well known that deep neural networks are highly vulnerable to out of distribution data and different forms of corruptions~\citep{hendrycks2019robustness}, such as noise, blur and color distortions.
-Using the corruption generation process in ImageNet-C benchmark~\citep{hendrycks2019robustness}, we corrupt the \agedb~test set with 19 diverse corruption types under different severity levels.
-In Figure~\ref{fig:corruptions}, we compare \supcr\textsc{(L1)} with \textsc{L1} by testing the model (trained on clean \agedb~training set) on corrupted test set and reporting the average mean absolute error over all types of corruptions for each severity level.
-The results show that the representation learned by \supcr~is more robust to unforeseen data corruptions, and \supcr~suffers from lesser performance degradation as corruption severity increases.
+\textbf{Robustness to Data Corruptions.} Deep neural networks are widely acknowledged to be vulnerable to out-of-distribution data and various forms of corruption, such as noise, blur, and color distortions \citep{hendrycks2019robustness}.
+To analyze the robustness of \name, we generate corruptions on the \agedb\ test set using the corruption process from the ImageNet-C benchmark \citep{hendrycks2019robustness}, incorporating 19 distinct types of corruption at varying severity levels.
+We compare \supcr\textsc{($L_1$)} with \textsc{$L_1$} by training both models on the original \agedb\ training set, but directly testing them on the corrupted test set across all severity levels.
+The reported results are averaged over all types of corruptions.
+Fig.~\ref{fig:corruptions} illustrates the results, where the representation learned by \supcr~is more robust to unforeseen data corruptions, with consistently less performance degradation when corruption severity increases.